no-compass/UofM-Project/README.md

 - 2DVWA 10.0.0.8

 We have installed the following Beats on these machines:
--Filebeat
--Metricbeat
--Packetbeat
+-1DVWA
+-2DVWA

 These Beats allow us to collect the following information from each machine:
 -Filebeat: Filebeat detects changes to the filesystem.
 (Apache logs)
-Metricbeat: Metricbeat detects changes in system metrics CPU, RAM statistics and SSH login attempts, failed sudo escalations.
+-Metricbeat: Metricbeat detects changes in system metrics CPU, RAM statistics and SSH login attempts, failed sudo escalations.
-Packetbeat: Packetbeat collects packets that pass through the NIC.
+-Packetbeat: Packetbeat collects packets that pass through the NIC.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook.yml file to _____.
+- Copy the playbook.yml file to /etc/ansible/files/filebeat-config.yml.
-- Update the playbook.yml file to include...
+- Update the playbook.yml file to include IP Addresses
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook? filebeat-playbook.yml
+- Where do you copy it?/etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file (IP of the Virtual Machines).
+-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running?http://20.49.3.56:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._